Vitamin X

 Vitamin X (abbreviated VX) is a Dutch hardcore punk band from Amsterdam formed in 1997.
-Their sound is characterized by furious hardcore punk mixed with turbo-charged thrash, 1970s rock riffs and wild guitar solos.
+Their sound is characterized by hardcore punk mixed with thrash metal, 1970s rock riffs and guitar solos.
 The members are straight edge but this does not reflect their lyrics or music.
 Their current line-up consists of four members: Marko Korac (vocals), Alex Koutsman (bass guitar), Danny Schneiker (drums), and Marc Emmerik (songwriter, guitar).

-Known for their witty socio-political lyrical themes and energetic live performances, the band recorded several seminal full-length albums and singles on various international labels, including US label Havoc Records (Kylesa, Wolfbrigade, Fucked Up, From Ashes Rise, etc.).
+Known for their socio-political lyrical themes and energetic live performances, the band recorded several seminal full-length albums and singles on various international labels, including US label Havoc Records.
 The band has completed multiple tours of North America, South America, Europe, Japan, Australia, Indonesia, Philippines, Mexico, and Russia.
 In 2001 and 2004 they played CBGB's, New York to a sold-out crowd.
 At a 2006 MTV live studio performance in Brasil a riot broke out after the band smashed their instruments.

 Their 2008 album Full Scale Assault was recorded in Chicago by Steve Albini, famous for recording Nirvana, Iggy Pop and The Stooges, Led Zeppelin's Page and Plant, Neurosis, etc. Featuring a guest appearance by Negative Approach singer John Brannon and artwork by John Baizley of Baroness.
 It received critical acclaim from publications such as Metal Maniacs, Maximumrocknroll, Profane Existence, Suburban Voice, Exclaim!, and many more, several of them naming it as one of the best hardcore punk albums of 2008/2009.

 In 2012 they released the album About to Crack, also recorded by Steve Albini and artwork by John Baizley.